OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/9 January 2005.md

 - George Bush Sr. failed to get all Navy data on these matters.
 - Double-cross and blackmail were involved in the 9/11 events.
 - Airports are used by both STS and STO.
-- Infighting exists at high levels; incompetence and hidden agendas dominate.
 - Bush is increasingly difficult to manage.
-- **Pentagon Flash** presentation seen by 300 million; potential impact when released in Arabic.
 - Arafat's death at Percy Hospital, like Diana's, was a symbolic marker.

 ---